MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 - [Defender Cloud Security Posture Management (CSPM)](concept-cloud-security-posture-management.md).
 - [Defender for Servers Plan 2](plan-defender-for-servers-select-plan.md#plan-features).
 - Malware scanning is only available in Defender for Servers Plan 2.
+- Agentless scanning is available for Azure VMs, GCP/AWS machines connected to Defender for Cloud, and on-premises machines that are onboarded as Azure Arc-enabled VMs.
+Agentless scanning isn't available for on-premises machines that are [directly onboarded to Defender for Cloud](quickstart-onboard-machines.md).

 ## Agentless scanning architecture